yombo/yombo-gateway/docs/source/chapters/yombo-framework.rst

 Navigating the framework
 ************************

-The gateway framework is split into four directories:
+The gateway framework is split into a few directories:

  * core - The most basic of functions to get stuff done.
 Module developers will mostly care about the helpers file.